ssorj/gantry/input/add-service/index.md

 # Add a service

-1. Choose a runtime
+1. Choose your service type
-1. Configure your application
+1. Configure your service
 1. Choose your deployment
 1. Configure your deployment
-1. Your application is ready
+1. Your service is ready

+<a class="big-button" href="choose-service-type.html">Begin &#11106;</a>